 On Saturday evening, Stuart and I registered at HOWSC and then had a drive around the bike course.
-It seemed a little undulating, but none of the hills were particularly steep, so I felt reassured that it wouldn’t be a problem.
+It seemed a little undulating, but none of the hills was particularly steep, so I felt reassured that it wouldn’t be a problem.

 On Sunday, we got up early, racked our bikes and then went to watch the start of the HOWSC 100 Olympic distance event.
 Suzanne, Katherine, Jenny and Sonia were just some of our friends who were taking part in the standard distance.
 It was the first time that most of them had tackled the distance.
 Teri, Liz and James had opted to do the sprint distance with Stu and me.

 After the briefing, we watched the swimmers enter the water and make their way over to the start point.
 There was a countdown from 20 to 1 and then they were off.
 At that point, we headed back to transition to put on our wetsuits and make any final adjustments, before heading back for the start of our race.

 After arriving at the holding pen, we were given chips and had a quick briefing before heading for the water.

 The bottom of the lake was very squishy and unpleasant, so I tried to swim as soon as possible when I got in, rather than wading.
 The temperature wasn’t too bad, so I felt reasonably confident that I would have a good swim.
 Unfortunately, I positioned myself badly.
 I forgot how many of the people had never done a triathlon before and I would imagine that many of them had never swum in a lake before either, so I think I started too far back.
 There were 105 swimmers and so it felt like quite a large pack in a confined area.